jamesgoldswain/blog/articles/feedback.md

 * _Confidence_
 * _Public Speaking_

-and secondly; I wanted to find out the most effective _format_ of obtaining this feedback and being able to benefit from it
+Additionally, I wanted to find out the most _effective format_ of gathering this feedback and being able to benefit from it, by evolving it

 <hr/>

 ## Approach

-I wanted to take a two pronged approach, one which had had some real use in the field, which I took inspiration from some internally previously-used methods within [Readify](https://readify.net "readify web site"), the company at which I work.
+I wanted to take a two-pronged approach, the first; one which had had some real use in the field, which I took inspiration from some internally previously-used methods within my company

+This consisted of a publicly accessible form with multiple questions, only two of which were required.

-The other would be a an exercise called a [Johari window](https://en.wikipedia.org/wiki/Johari_window "Wikipedia Johari window article").
+The second would be a an exercise called a [Johari window](https://en.wikipedia.org/wiki/Johari_window "Wikipedia Johari window article").

-The first consists of an publicly accessible anonymous office 365 form with seven questions, only two of which were required.

-The other is a custom developed implementation of the Johari window exercise which I developed during my [professional development perk here at Readify](https://stackoverflow.com/jobs/companies/readify "Readify's Stack Overflow page").
+This was custom developed implementation of the Johari window exercise which I developed during my [professional development perk here at Readify](https://stackoverflow.com/jobs/companies/readify "Readify's Stack Overflow page").

-Although, the latter hadn't had a lot of testing so was more experimental!
-I wanted to maximise the response of both of these exercises, but prioritise the feedback form as I assumed it had less chance of bugs / failures.
+I wanted to maximise the response of both of these exercises, but prioritise the feedback form as I assumed it had less chance of bugs / failures as it hadn't had a lot of real-world testing.
+(I´ĺl detail how this worked in a follow up post)

-During my final week of the engagement, I compiled an email internally, this was to make sure that there would be no issue with my feedback form going into spam folders, I then forwarded this email to my work email for following up later
+During my final week of the engagement, I compiled and sent an email using my email adrees supplied by the client, this was to ensure that there would be no issue with my request going into spam folders, I then forwarded it to my consultancy work email for following up later

+The recipients of the email were 15 colleagues at the client site and varied between product owners, UX, testers and developers.

-I kept the email light and provided a link to the Microsoft Form highlighting the fact that it was anonymous.
-I then provided a quick explanation that I was also doing a Johari window exercise and would appreciate this being completed too.
+I kept the contents of the email light and provided a link to the form highlighting the fact that it was anonymous, I also provided a quick explanation that I was also doing a Johari window exercise and would appreciate this being completed too.

-My expectation was that I wouldn't get a high rate of responses the first time round and would need an follow up email.
+My expectation was that I wouldn't get a high rate of responses the first time round and would need an follow up email and that the responses to the Johari excecise would have a lower rate

 <hr/>

 ## So ...

-I sent the email to fifteen people on the client site, these varied between product owners, UX, testers and developers.

-In total, I received ten responses to the Microsoft Form, by default the information it provides is just average time to complete the form, however you can export the responses to Excel which contains timestamps on their completion.
+In total, I received 10 responses (~70%) to the form and 7 (~47%) to the Johari window exercise

-My Johari Window app, posts the response to Amazons S3 service, which also stores a timestamp when the S3 object is stored.

-Using these two series of time I was able to compile a line chart using [Googles fantastic chart offering](https://developers.google.com/chart/interactive/docs/gallery/linechart "Google's line chart")
+By using the timestamps on the responses these I was able to compile a line chart using [Googles fantastic chart offering](https://developers.google.com/chart/interactive/docs/gallery/linechart "Google's line chart")

-The result gives us an idea of the uptake of the two forms of feedback.
-From reading the diagram, we can see that if we hadn't sent a follow up email we would have missed out on around sixty percent of the feedback.
+The result gives an idea of the uptake of the two forms of feedback.
+From the diagram, we can see that the sending a follow up email improved the responses of by around 60%.

 ![alt text](https://s3-ap-southeast-1.amazonaws.com/jamesgoldswain/images/ResponseGraph.png "Responses")